-Warm weather brings plenty of summery treasures – and seasonal stone fruits are at the top of the list.
+Warm weather brings summery treasures and seasonal stone fruits are at the top of the list.

 Peaches, nectarines, apricots, plums and cherries are now in season, which is great news for your health.
 Rich in vitamins A, C and E, as well as dietary fibre, potassium and antioxidants, these vibrant fruits pack a potent nutritional punch.
 Add them to your smoothies, salads and desserts or just savor them on their own – the fresh, juicy flavours are the ultimate tastes of summer.